Grant opportunity

 The funded traineeship gives young graduates experience in the work of the EU Delegation to Sierra Leone, particularly in the Political, Press and Information Section.

 European External Action Service / EU Delegation to Sierra Leone lists this opportunity for Young graduates, Law, Governance & Human Rights, Africa.
-Applicants should use the official call page to confirm final requirements before submitting.

 The workbook lists the opportunity for Sierra Leonean young graduates.